-- Artificial limbs and eyes. - Bandages and surgical dressings. - Purchase or rental of autorepositioning appliances, casts, splints, trusses, braces, crutches, and other similar, durable medical or mechanical equipment. - Rental or purchase of a wheelchair or hospital-type bed. - Rental or purchase of iron lungs or other mechanical equipment required for respiratory treatment. - Blood transfusions, including the cost of blood and blood derivatives. - Oxygen or rental of equipment for the administration of oxygen.
+- Artificial limbs and eyes. - · Bandages and surgical dressings. - Purchase or rental of autorepositioning appliances, casts, splints, trusses, braces, crutches, and other similar, durable medical or mechanical equipment. - Orthotics and supportive devices of the feet. - · Rental or purchase of a wheelchair or hospital-type bed. - Rental or purchase of iron lungs or other mechanical equipment required for respiratory treatment. - Blood transfusions, including the cost of blood and blood derivatives. - Oxygen or rental of equipment for the administration of oxygen.